jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 It is usually a good idea to release the next cohort Curriculum for a/A Open to your Jr. TA's at least a week before the cohort begins.
 Instructions for doing this are located at this [Confluence Link][release-curriculum].
 This will allow time for everyone to review what has been released and find mistakes that require hot fixes before start of the next curriculum

+## Assessments

+Your module will most likely have one or more assessments.
+Assessments always occur on Mondays.
+If there is a Cohort Assistant or Principal Technical Mentor, you are not responsible for setting up or releasing the Assessment.
+However, you should know how to set up and release the assessment in the event that neither are present.

+[Setting Up for an Assessment][setup-assessment]

 [instructor-guide]: https://docs.google.com/document/d/155tlfvARPjUxMY5ay9GZcr0soJ6R1RSdORh6tMIQbdQ/edit
 [modular-curriculum]: https://github.com/appacademy/Modular-Curriculum/tree/staging/content
 [app-academy-open]: https://open.appacademy.io/